Homebrew/homebrew-cask/doc/RELEASING.md

 be decisions we can make about releasing to make things easier on our users.

 In general: go easy on the users!

+## Notes

+* In step number 13:

+  * The full URL is given for the repo because that does not change depending on your local `.git/config`.
+Equivalent commands may be `git push`, `git push origin master`, or `git push upstream master`.

+  * We push the commits *before* pushing the tag to ensure that there are no conflicts.
+The default behavior of `git push --follow-tags` is to push tags to the public repo before commits, which lead to the "lost" tag v0.39.0.